Skip to content

 Case Converter

 Instantly convert any text between nine popular formats: UPPERCASE, lowercase, Title Case, Sentence case, camelCase, PascalCase, snake_case, kebab-case, and aLtErNaTiNg case.
-Type or paste your text and every conversion appears at once — perfect for developers, writers, and anyone who needs to reformat strings quickly.
+Type or paste your text and every conversion appears at once — perfect for developers, writers, and anyone who needs to reformat strings quickly without writing a single line of code.

 How Case Conversion Works